Dindin Santiago-Manabat

-Aleona Denise "Dindin" Antonio Santiago-Manabat (born September 26, 1993) is a Filipino volleyball player.
+Aleona Denise "Dindin" Antonio Santiago-Manabat (born September 26, 1993) is a Filipino professional volleyball player.
 She played in the UAAP during her collegiate years for the NU Lady Bulldogs and started her professional career in the Philippine Super Liga as the first overall pick in the 2014 season for Petron Blaze Spikers.

 Personal life

 Dindin Santiago was born on September 26, 1993, the third of five siblings.
 Her brother (Axel Leonard, a former member of the men's volleyball varsity team of National University "NU Bulldogs") is currently working in PLDT and her older sister is working in Dubai, while she and her sister, Jaja (now Sachi Minowa), are both playing for various women's volleyball club teams in different leagues.
 Her father, Jojo Santiago, was a former basketball player of the University of Manila while her mother, Alma Antonio, is a caregiver in Israel.

 She is married to basketball coach Chico Manabat.